Skip to main content

 Assessing Neuroendocrine and Metabolic Disruption

-A precise clinical assessment of the damage induced by chronic psychosocial stress requires a comprehensive analysis of key biomarkers that reflect the functional status of the HPA and HPG axes, as well as the of the individual.
+A precise clinical assessment of the damage induced by chronic psychosocial stress requires a comprehensive analysis of key biomarkers that reflect the functional status of the HPA and HPG axes, as well as the metabolic health of the individual.
 The following table details essential lab markers and their clinical significance in this context.

 Biomarker Panel Specific Marker Clinical Significance in Chronic Stress